Constraining Non-Standard Interactions with Coherent Elastic Neutrino-Nucleus Scattering at the European Spallation Source: Conclusions

 \subsection{ACKNOWLEDGMENTS}

 S. S. C. acknowledges financial support from the LabEx P2IO (ANR-10-LABX-0038 - Project ``BSM-Nu'') in the framework of the ``Investissements d'Avenir'' (ANR-11-IDEX-0003-01) managed by the Agence Nationale de la Recherche (ANR), France.
 The work of S. S. C. and S. L. is supported in part by the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 860881-HIDDeN.
 The work of O. G. M. and G. S. G. has been supported in part by CONACYT-Mexico under grant A1-S-23238.
 O. G. M. has been supported by SNI (Sistema Nacional de Investigadores, Mexico).
+This work has been supported by the Spanish grants PID2020-113775GB-I00 (AEI/10.13039/501100011033) and CIPROM/2021/054 (Generalitat Valenciana).

 [2]{#2}\begingroup \endgroup